Friday, May 5, 2017

 • Defining The Issues:

--The Church of Rome teaches that in order to obtain God's forgiveness of "mortal" sins, we must confess them to an ordained, ministerial priest in a small room called a confessional booth (CCC # 980).
-According to the Roman Catholic Church, this practice and water baptism are absolutely necessary for the salvation of our souls (CCC # 1257; 2020).
+-The Roman Catholic Church teaches that in order to obtain God's forgiveness of "mortal" sins, we must confess them to an ordained, ministerial priest (CCC # 980).
+In Catholic theology, this practice and water baptism are said to be necessary for the salvation of our souls (CCC # 1257, 2020).
 Roman Catholicism further maintains that Jesus Christ gave the twelve apostles the authority to absolve sins confessed to them.
-The primary biblical support for this concept is John 20:23.
+The primary biblical text cited to support this concept is John 20:23.

--The premise of this teaching is elaborated on by the claim that apostolic authority was passed on to apostolic successors (i.e. Catholic bishops and priests of future generations).
-Roman Catholics are required by Rome to embrace the practice of confessing mortal sins to a priest, under penalty of anathema.
-This teaching of confessing sins to a priest is also found in Eastern Orthodoxy, but the focus of this article is mostly the Roman Catholic Church.
+-The premise of this teaching is elaborated on by the claim that apostolic authority was passed on to successors (i.e. Roman Catholic bishops and priests of future generations) from the original apostles.
+Roman Catholics are required by the papacy to embrace the practice of confessing mortal sins to a priest, under penalty of anathema.
+The idea of confessing sins to an ordained priest is found in Eastern Orthodoxy, but the focus of this article is primarily the Roman Catholic Church.

 • Confession To A Ministerial Priest Is Contrary To Biblical Teaching:

--The New Testament Scriptures are silent about an ordained ministerial priesthood.
+-The New Testament Scriptures are silent about the church having an ordained ministerial priesthood.
 Never do we see the Greek word "hiereus," which is the Greek word for priest, filling in the role of any New Testament church offices.
-Instead, we are told that all Christians have been called to be priests (biblical references where the Greek word "hiereus" is used) who offer spiritual sacrifices to God under the High Priesthood of Jesus Christ (1 Peter 2:5-9; Revelation 1:6; 5:10).
-We serve God through the preaching of the gospel and and living according its principles.
+Instead, we are told that all Christians have been called to be priests (biblical references where that Greek word is used), who offer spiritual sacrifices to God under the High Priesthood of Jesus Christ (1 Peter 2:5-9; Revelation 1:6; 5:10).
+We serve God through the preaching of the gospel and living according to its principles.

--In the Bible, we see that confession of sin took place in the presence of the offended individuals (Matthew 3:6; 18:15-17; Mark 1:4-5; Acts 19:18-19; James 5:16).
-In the New Testament, confession of sin was never done privately, as is the manner of style found within the modern Church of Rome.
+-In the Bible, we see that the confession of sin took place in the presence of the offended individuals (Matthew 3:6; 18:15-17; Mark 1:4-5; Acts 19:18-19; James 5:16).
+In the New Testament, confession of sin was never done privately, as in a Roman Catholic confessional.
 It was a public act for all members of the church to see and hear.
-The most primitive Christians confessed their sins to another.
-In Scripture, we always see people praying directly to God for mercy (Psalm 32:5; Matthew 6:9-12; Acts 8:20-22; Luke 18:13-14).
+Further, primitive Christians confessed their sins to another.
+In Scripture, we always see people praying directly to God for mercy without going before a priest (Psalm 32:5; Luke 18:13-14).

-• Do Matthew 16:19 And John 20:23 Support The Notion That We Must Confess Our Sins To A Priest Or That They Have Been Given Power To Forgive Them?:
+• Do Matthew 16:19 And John 20:23 Affirm That We Must Confess Our Sins To A Priest Or That They Have Been Given Power To Forgive Them?:

--These verses say nothing about the confession of sins.
-These passages say nothing about apostolic authority being passed on to future leaders of the Christian church through apostolic succession.
+-These passages say nothing about the confession of sins.
+They say nothing about apostolic authority being passed on to future leaders of the Christian church in a line of successors.
 In the New Testament, we never see the apostles acting as if they had been given the authority to absolve sins.
-In fact, the New Testament epistles mention nothing about having opportunities to get forgiven for sins as a result of private confession to a priest.
 Matthew 16:19 and John 20:23 do not even limit the ability of "binding and loosing" or "forgiving and retaining sins" to the leaders of the church.
+The comments provided here are equally applicable to both passages.

 • Sins Have Been Forgiven Or Have Already Been Forgiven?: